duncan-ship-it/sta20010/assignment2/assignment2.md

 ### _c.
 State appropriate hypotheses and then carry out the relevant hypothesis test, at the 5% level of significance, to determine if there is an association between the Egg size and Type of egg._

-Null hypothesis: There is no significant correlation between Egg size and Type of egg.
+$H_0$ (Null hypothesis): In the population, the Egg size and Type of egg are independent.

-Alternative hypothesis: There is a significant correlation between Egg size and Type of egg.
+$H_1$ (Alternative hypothesis): In the population, the Egg size and Type of egg are dependent.

-A Chi-square test was carried out at the 95% confidence level.
-It is assumed that egg purchase observations are independent of one another.
+A Chi-square test was carried out at the 95% confidence level:

 ```
 > chisq.test(eggs)